-Levelling up: What does it mean for Wales?
+'Levelling up': What does it mean for Wales?

 They are:

-- £16.7m for the Tywi Valley walking and cycling route project
+- £16.7m for the Tywi Valley walking and cycling route project in Carmarthenshire

-- £10.8m towards the regeneration of Aberystwyth's Old College, promenade and harbour
+- £10.8m towards the regeneration of Aberystwyth's Old College, promenade and harbour, in Ceredigion

-- £17.7m to support the regeneration of Haverfordwest, including improvement work at the town's disused 13th Century castle
+- £17.7m to support the regeneration of Haverfordwest, Pembrokeshire, including improvement work at the town's disused 13th Century castle

-- £15.4m to restore a stretch of the Montgomery Canal
+- £15.4m to restore a stretch of the Montgomery Canal, Powys

-- £6.9m for infrastructure projects in Llandrindod Wells and Brecon
+- £6.9m for infrastructure projects in Llandrindod Wells and Brecon, Powys

-- £3.6m for a bus and rail interchange in Porth
+- £3.6m for a bus and rail interchange in Porth, Rhondda Cynon Taf

-- £13.3m to boost tourism, including a new walking route in the area around the Pontcysyllte Aqueduct World Heritage site near Wrexham.
+- £13.3m to boost tourism, including a new walking route in the area around the Pontcysyllte Aqueduct World Heritage site, near Wrexham.

 Both Carmarthenshire and Pembrokeshire secured £19.9m to develop town centre hubs in Carmarthen and Pembroke.